animo/siera-cli/README.md

 * 🌟 **Actions and workflows** that you can perform against an agent
 * 💅🏻 **Mock data** so that you can focus on the important task of building your application instead of other foobar (coming soon 🚧)

 This README was set up for you to get started as fast as possible.
-Looking for more information about the concepts, example code and tutorials on how to use the CLI?
-Check out our extensive [docs](https://github.com/animo/aries-cli/pull/www.google.com).
+If you are looking for more information about the concepts, example code and tutorials on how to use the CLI we recommend you check out our extensive [docs](https://github.com/animo/aries-cli/pull/www.google.com).

 ## Getting started

-Whatever your system, we've got you covered.
+Heres how to install Aries-CLI using the most popular package managers.
+For advanced installation options, binaries and troubleshooting we recommend checking out the [installation docs](./docs/advanced_installation.md).

 ### macOS
 #### Binary
 [Download the binary](https://github.com/animo/aries-cli/releases) and place it on your PATH.